 How much time do I spend off-campus for Rural Scholars curricular activities?

-During Years 1 and 2, you will complete brief visits of 4 days at your assigned Rural Family Medicine continuity site, and one-day visits to rural hospital emergency departments, or other relevant rural health settings.
+During Years 1 and 2, you may complete a brief visit of 4 days at your assigned Rural Family Medicine continuity site, and one-day visits to rural hospital emergency departments, or other relevant rural health settings.
 During Years 3 and 4, clerkship rotations are completed in a variety of rural venues, as well as urban tertiary clinical settings.
 You can anticipate spending all of Year 3 away from the Fort Worth area, doing rural or international rotations.
 Year 4 rotations for Geriatrics and ER are done at rural sites as well as electives.

 What is the Texas Rural Health Association Student Chapter?